Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 Arguably, the key to their success has been having a clear brand identity that resonates with their target customers, staying authentic to that identity, and knowing how to communicate it to the desired audience.

 So, take the time to think – really think – about your brand from the start.
 Fashion is an exciting, fast-moving industry.
-You might have many business ideas, but it’s important for you to focus on one.
+You might have many business ideas for a clothing line, but it’s important for you to focus on one.

-First, you will need to choose the legal structure for your new apparel business.
+The first step in figuring out how to start clothing line is to choose the business structure for your new apparel business (assuming you don’t already have an existing clothing brand).
 Sole proprietorship or LLC?
 Incorporate or register a partnership?

 We discussed these options previously in our article 15 Tips for Turning Your Craft Hobby Into a Successful Business: